vipulnaik/working-drafts/ark/pending-checks.md

 ## Open mathematical questions

 Not repeated here.
-The two arithmetic residues are Open Problem 9 of the notes and Part J items 1–2 of `enumeration-proof.md`; the largest epistemic risk is Part J item 3 — an independent reading of Lemma B′, Lemma C and G.2, none of which has had any. `arithmetic-of-density.md` §6 lists five further questions of its own, all heuristic-vs-measurement comparisons rather than proofs; the cheapest and most informative is whether the observed density floor drifts downward as the ω(n) = 2 population thins, which needs only table extension.
+The two arithmetic residues are Open Problem 9 of the notes and Part J items 1–2 of `enumeration-proof.md`; the largest epistemic risk is Part J item 3 — an independent reading of Lemma B′, Lemma C and G.2, none of which has had any. `arithmetic-of-density.md` §7 lists seven of its own.
+Two are concrete work rather than heuristics: **finishing the branch-and-bound** (27 named candidates, each decidable by `mu_enumerate.py --floor`, which would pin the global floor), and **bounding the s = 4 branch** — the one item there that is a gap in a proof rather than in evidence, newly opened by the density floor falling to 0.037524.

 ---